rpm-software-management/dnf/doc/api_comps.rst

 .. class:: Comps

-  An object of this class can merges comps information from arbitrary repositories.
+  An object of this class can merge comps information from arbitrary repositories.
 It typically is instantiated from :class:`dnf.Base` and covers all the available repositories.

   The ``*_by_pattern`` methods all take a `pattern` and an optional `case_sensitive` parameter.
 The pattern is matched against names and IDs of objects in the domain (groups, categories, environments), the globbing characters in `pattern` retain their usual expanding meaning.
 If `case_sensitive` is ``True``, matching is done in a case-sensitive manner.